awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

 **Important**
 You can further customize your rule so that it instructs CloudWatch to send events only for a subset of the GuardDuty\-generated findings\.
 This subset is based on the finding attribute or attributes that are specified in the rule\.
 For example, use the following CLI command to create a rule that enables CloudWatch to only send events for the GuardDuty findings with the severity of either 5 or 8:
 `aws events put-rule --name Test --event-pattern "{\"source\":[\"aws.guardduty\"],\"detail-type\":[\"GuardDuty Finding\"],\"detail\":{\"severity\":[5,8]}}"`
-For this purpose, you can use any of the GuardDuty attributes that are supported for sorting findings\.
-For more information, see [GetFindings](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_GetFindings.html)\.
+For this purpose, you can use any of the property values that are available in the JSON for GuardDuty findings\.

 1. To attach a Lambda function as a target for the rule that you created in step 1, run the following CloudWatch CLI command\.